Markets fall after Fed Chair Powell urges patience

-Long-term interest rates have popped over the past few weeks.
+Long-term interest rates have popped over the last few weeks.
 That’s a sign that investors expect the economy to surge later this year — and possibly trigger unwanted inflation if the rebound happens too quickly.

 Treasury yields jumped to more than 1.5 percent after Powell spoke Thursday at the Wall Street Journal Jobs Summit.
-The benchmark 10-year yield also popped last week to 1.6 percent, which jolted the markets and spurred a subsequent sell-off.
+The benchmark 10-year yield also spiked last week to 1.6 percent, which jolted the markets and spurred a subsequent sell-off.

 Once Trump’s ‘enemy,’ Fed emerges as White House ally in rejecting concerns about overdoing stimulus